 Stakeholder Meeting

-A virtual Stakeholder Meeting will be held on Thursday, March 9, 2023, from 9:00 a.m. – 12:00 p.m.
-This science-focused meeting will begin with an update on the Yellowtail flounder research track assessment and then open up for stakeholder questions and input on topics including:
+A virtual Stakeholder Meeting was held on Thursday, March 9, 2023, from 9:00 a.m. – 12:00 p.m.
+This science-focused meeting began with an update on the Yellowtail flounder research track assessment and then opened up for stakeholder questions and input on topics including:

 Previous Working Group Meetings